per1234/esparto/README.md

 ## Arduino IDE integration

-It is presented as an Arduino IDE library which presents a class object "Esparto".
+It is an Arduino IDE library which presents a class object "Esparto".
 The Esparto API allows sophisticated control of all the GPIO pins, often with only a single line of code.
 It serialises all asynchronous events into a task queue which runs "on the main loop".
 This helps prevent cross-task contamination and common timing errors, and removes the need for beginners to understand "volatile", task synchronisation, critical sections, mutual locking and other highly complex and error-prone topics.
 The majority of user code is run in Esparto callbacks.
 It provides rich functionality covering a wide range of typical IOT functions.

 It also comes with additional "boards.txt" entries for ESP-01S, and SONOFF devices to make development as easy for those as it is for "standard" boards.

-Here, for example is all the code needed to build a simple button-controlled latching "blinky".
+Here, for example is all the code needed to build a simple (debounced) latching button-controlled "blinky".

 ```cpp
 #include <ESPArto.h>